 Speed of movement

 Variations in the speed of exercise also result in different muscle fibre recruitment.
-Certain fibres are stimulated with high velocity training that are not used when moving heavier weights slowly.
+Certain fibres are stimulated with high-velocity training that is not used when moving heavier weights slowly.
 It is also a good idea to use super slow training which could involve a tempo of 5-0-5.
 No matter what type of program you use, after a while you will adapt to this specific stimulus and gains will come to a halt.
 By constantly varying your routines, your body does not have a chance to adapt.
 No routine is immune to the law of adaptation.

 In conclusion, have an open mind about your workouts.
 Vary your training protocols and find out what works best for you.
 Also, do not forget the importance of nutrition, rest-recovery and a proper supplement program.
 No matter how hard you train, if the above-mentioned factors are not optimized, you will never reach your full potential.